How you can help

 - new infrastructural projects, undertaken by the KU School of Architectural, Design and Planning, or by KU engineering students, that enhance the public experience of the Field Station and contribute to the professional education of these students;

-- the KU Field Station Summer Courses, K-12 teacher training, public workshops, school field trips, and other education and outreach programs held at the Field Station;
+- K-12 teacher training, public tours, and other education and outreach programs held at the Field Station;

 - conservation and expanded research with establishment of the Baldwin Woods Forest Preserve (see brochure).